 Servo motors are commonly used to control precise positioning.
 Because they are controlled by feedback sensors, they can be used to position a device to the exact place where it needs to be.
 They are commonly used in robotics to position robotic arms and legs to the exact spot where they need to be.

-Another advantage of using a servo motor is that they can be adjusted to different speeds depending on the situation.
+Another advantage of using a servo motor is that it can be adjusted to different speeds depending on the situation.
 If there is a need to slow down the speed of a robotic arm, or in the case of a motor in an oven, you can slow it down and make it go slower.

 Wide Temperature Range

-Another advantage of using a servo motor is that they can be used in a wide range of temperatures.
+Another advantage of using a servo motor is that it can be used in a wide range of temperatures.
 They can be used in cold temperatures and hot temperatures.
 In automotive applications, servo motors are used in the heating and air conditioning (HVAC) system to control the temperature inside a car.